emacsmirror/sidecar-locals/readme.rst

 - Multiple major-modes are supported (so ``c-mode`` will detect both ``c-mode`` and ``prog-mode``).

-- The execution order of locals is always least to most specific, so top-level locals are executed before those found further down the directory hierarchy.
+- The execution order of locals is always least to most specific.

+  - Top-level locals are executed before those found further down the directory hierarchy.
-  Derived modes such as ``prog-mode`` are executed before the major-mode that derived from them.
+  - Derived modes such as ``prog-mode`` are executed before the major-mode that derived from them.

   This is done so it's possible to setup generic settings that can be overridden by more specific locations & modes.